ramiroiblanco/wallbox/README.md

 #Giphy search endpoint tests

-This repository contains some basic tests of the Giphy search endpoint (https://developers.giphy.com/docs/api/endpoint/#search)
+This repository contains some basic tests of the Giphy search endpoint (https://developers.giphy.com/docs/api/endpoint/#search).
+This is in now way a comprehensive test package, it is only a minimum sample test package.

 ##Comments